Opentrons/Protocols/protocols/dna_normalization_csv/README.md

 To generate a `.csv` from from Excel or another spreadsheet program, try "File > Save As" and select `*.csv`

-The csv must contain volumes in microliters (uL), and be oriented like plate on the deck of the Opentrons robot -- well A1 should be on the bottom left.
+The csv must contain volumes in microliters (uL).
+It can be oriented either in "portrait" orientation with well A1 at the bottom left, or in "landscape" orientation with well A1 in the top left.

-For example, for an 8x12 96-well plate, your CSV would look like:
+For example, for an 8x12 96-well plate, your CSV could look like this ("portrait" orientation):

 ```
 90,168,187,13,70,189,196,93